jamfire/docker-wordpress-nginx/README.md

 This stack can be used for local development, staging, and production.
 If running locally, you will need to map domains in your os hosts file or use a tool like dnsmasq to map domains automatically.
 The development environment on this stack is configured to use https://wordpress.local.
 You will need to generate local certificates using ```mkcert``` in order to use https.

 Start Docker and then run ```docker-compose up -d``` to bring the stack up and detach it from stdout.
+Here are some basic commands.

 ```
 docker-compose up -d      # start services

 docker-compose ps         # view service info

 docker-compose logs nginx # view nginx logs

+docker-compose stop       # stop containers

+docker-compose rm         # remove containers
 ```

 ## Generate Local Certificates